 - If you have these symptoms, see a health care provider as soon as possible. - Tell your health care provider about any type of unprotected sex (oral, vaginal, or rectal) and if you or your partners have been travelling. - Treatment includes antibiotics (medications that kill bacteria).
 In Canada, gonorrhea may be resistant to some antibiotics.
 It is important to take the medication as prescribed by your health care provider.
 You may also need to have a follow up test to make sure that the medications have worked.
-See your health care provider if the symptoms do not go av your health care provider if the symptoms do not go away after treatment.
+See your health care provider if the symptoms do not go away after treatment.